StartaleLabs/scs-aa-indexer/README.md

 It fetches logs within the specified block range.
 This is a direct approach rather than indexing the full blockchain state like The Graph.

+### Processing & Decoding Logs:
+When logs are received, they are:
+Decoded using alloy_sol_types::SolEvent and forwarded to storage options.

 ## 1️⃣ High-Level Architecture Overview
 ## 🔹 Components Overview